Cadillac Escalade: Hybrid

-A hybrid version of the luxury vehicle debuted at the 2008 South Florida International Auto Show in Miami, and went on sale in 2008 as a 2009 model at a starting price of $74,085 for a two-wheel drive model.
-In August, 20% of Cadillac Escalade sales were hybrids.
+A two-mode hybrid version debuted at the 2008 South Florida International Auto Show in Miami, and went on sale in 2008 as a 2009 model at a starting price of $74,085 for a two-wheel-drive model.
+In August 2008, 20% of Escalade sales were hybrids.

 The Escalade Hybrid takes 8.2 seconds to accelerate from 0 to 60 mi/h.
 The Hybrid is powered by a 6.0-liter V8.
-It is joined by two 60-kilowatt electric motors supplied by a nickel-metal hydride battery pack under the rear seat.
+It is joined by two 60-kilowatt electric motors supplied by a nickel–metal hydride battery pack under the rear seat.
 On its own, the V8 is rated at 332 hp at 5,100 rpm and 367 lbft at 4,100 rpm.
-GM engineers say that combined output with the electric motors is 379 hp.
+GM engineers claim that combined output with the electric motors is 379 hp.
 The unique transmission houses the electric motors along with three different planetary gear sets and four traditional clutches.

 Standard features

-Standard features of the Cadillac Escalade include air conditioning with tri-zone climate controls, Nuance leather trimmed seats, wood and leather-wrapped steering wheel with audio controls, cruise control, heated front seats and heated 2nd-row seats, 14-way power front seats, memory system, remote engine start, premium sound system, 6-disc CD changer, rear radio controls, compass, power lift-gate, and outside-temperature indicator.
-The Platinum adds on a DVD entertainment system, navigation system, heated and cooled cup holders, rearview camera, cooled front seats, upgraded leather (Tehama front and second-row upholstery), and power-retractable running boards.
+Standard features of the Escalade include air conditioning with tri-zone climate controls, Nuance leather trimmed seats, wood and leather-wrapped steering wheel with audio controls, cruise control, heated front seats and heated second-row seats, 14-way power front seats, memory system, remote engine start, premium sound system, 6-disc CD changer, rear radio controls, compass, power liftgate, and outside-temperature indicator.
+The Platinum adds a DVD entertainment system, navigation system, heated and cooled cup holders, rearview camera, cooled front seats, upgraded leather (Tehama front and second-row upholstery), and power-retractable running boards.

 Safety

-According to the Insurance Institute for Highway Safety 2007-08 Escalade models had the highest fatality rate of their class with a driver death rate of 33 compared to the class average of 15.
+According to the Insurance Institute for Highway Safety, 2007–08 Escalade models had the highest fatality rate of their class with a driver death rate of 33 compared to the class average of 15.